vsoch/wdl-pipelines/docs/pages/docs/pipelines/chip-seq/index.md

 Okay, time to return to our data!
 First, know that there are two kinds of data that you need:

  - **reference genomes** are provided in Google Storage.
 Each file in Google Storage has it's own URL, and you can identify one of these URLs because it starts with `gs://`.
 Take a look at the [data available here](https://console.cloud.google.com/storage/browser/encode-pipeline-genome-data?project=encode-dcc-1016)
- - **experiment genomes** (controls) are provided in the [data portal](https://www.encodeproject.org/experiments/ENCSR970FPM/) we referenced earlier.
+ - **experiment genomes** (controls) were originally provided in the [data portal](https://www.encodeproject.org/experiments/ENCSR970FPM/) we referenced earlier, and have also been downloaded to [Google Cloud Storage](https://console.cloud.google.com/storage/browser/chip-seq-pipeline-test-samples/ENCSR936XTK) for you to use.
 This is called an experiment, and it's raw data that will go into our pipeline.

+> If you have any trouble referencing the storage links above, contact the ENCODE-DCC or the owner of your project to get permissions.

 **Reference Genomes**